DominicMachado/DominicMachado.github.io/docs/clas-199-s24/attendance-and-engagement.md

 ***

-## Assessment Criteria
+## Assessment

 You can receive up to two engagement points per class (48 total possible points).
+To earn a satisfactory grade for class participation, you must earn 45 out of the possible 48 participation points.

 You will receive one point by showing up and demonstrating ongoing attentiveness and active listening.
 You will receive the second point by participating meaningfully.
 Here are some guidelines for meaningful class participation:

 - Ask a question or make a comment about something we’re discussing in class.
 - Ask a question or make a comment about one of the readings.